 Someone to Act on Your Behalf, Part 2

 Do your designees know which funeral service or transporter will collect your body?
 Do they know where your legal documents (passport, INM immigration green card, living will – specific for cremation or burial, contact info) are and how to pay the funeral home if not pre-paid?
 Do they know where to locate your bankcard, cash, and/or documents 24/7?
+Do they have a copy of your keys?
 Plan on leaving about 20,000 Mexican pesos or more for the certifying doctor, transportation, the funeral company, Civil Registry fees, and cremation so your friends are not left to raise funds.

 Copies of Documents.
 There must be several copies of critical documents – passport, residence card, living will, death certificate, mortuary certificate, affidavit of Mexican funeral director, transit permit, et altri.
 The person(s) in charge must be told not to offer an original document to transit people, most bureaucrats, etc. – in most instances these entities receive copies.